jundalisay/superblist/content/en/research/sarkar/idea/chapter-01e.md

-## Structural Dissociation [Big Bang] from the Lack of Vital Energy
+## Structural Dissociation [Supernova] from the Lack of Vital Energy

 Structural Dissociation (jadasphota) happens when celestial bodies lose vital energy.
 This can be:
 - instantaneous, or